ibm-watson-data-lab/ibm-watson-data-lab.github.io/_features/loading-data.md

 ## Transporter

-The nice folks at [Compose](https://compose.com) have written the [Transporter](https://github.com/compose/transporter) utility that makes data movement between files and their MongoDB, ElasticSearch, RethinkDB, PostgreSQL and RabbitMQ products.
+The nice folks at [Compose](https://compose.com) have written the [Transporter](https://github.com/compose/transporter) utility that makes data movement between files and their MongoDB, ElasticSearch, RethinkDB, PostgreSQL, and RabbitMQ products.